philamp/jellygrail/README.md

 ## 🚀 5/ Run

 1. Verify that ``./jellygrail/config/settings.env`` is populated with proper values.
-2. Verify that ``./mounts/remote_realdebrid/rclone.conf`` is populated with proper values.
-3. Verify that your working directory is ``.`` (the folder containing _PREPARE.SH_ file).
+2. Verify that your working directory is ``.`` (the folder containing _PREPARE.SH_ file).
-4. Paste your docker command in your bash prompt and hit enter !
+3. Paste your docker command in your bash prompt and hit enter !

 ## 📡 6/ Tasks triggering